DustyIdeas/Nextron/README.md

 - **Network Diagnostics**: Application for diagnosing and troubleshooting network issues.

 ### 2. Exploits
 A repository of exploits and vulnerabilities for educational and research purposes, focusing on understanding cybersecurity threats and bolstering defense mechanisms.
+Please note that some exploit plugins may trigger false positive antivirus flags due to obfuscation, encryption, and conversion techniques employed for security purposes.

 - **Exploit Library**: Catalog of known exploits and vulnerabilities with detailed explanations and mitigation strategies.
 - **Penetration Testing Tools**: Suite of tools for conducting penetration testing and vulnerability assessments on systems and networks.

-### 3. Activation Key Activator
+### 3. Windows Product Key Activator
 Facilitates the activation of Windows 10/11 using legitimate methods, ensuring compliance with licensing agreements and avoiding unauthorized activation methods.

 - **Key Activation**: Utility for activating Windows operating systems using valid activation keys.